gracelang/language/website/GraceModules/sys.md

-The *sys* module object can be imported using `import "sys" as system`, for any identifier of your choice, e.g. `system`.
+The *sys* module object can be imported using `import "sys" as system`, for any identifier `system` of your choice.
 The object `system` responds to the following requests.

 ```